lemeap/rsrchOSV/README.md

 # rsrchOSV

-This repository is a study of bubble steam point modeling, an area of boiling heat transfer.
+This repository is a study of Onset of Significant Void (OSV), an research area of boiling heat transfer.